NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

       mapproject --tr 1 --bundle-adjust-prefix ba_align/run \
         ref.tif image.cub image.map.tif

-It is very important to overlay the obtained images and ensure that they are precisely on top of each other and on top of the LOLA DEM.
+are precisely on top of each other and on top of the LOLA DEM.
+If any shifts are noticed, with the images relative to each other, or to this DEM, that is a sign of some issues.
+If the shift is relative to this DEM, perhaps one can try the alignment above with a different value of the max displacement.

 There are occasions in which the alignment transform is still not accurate enough.
 Then, one can refine the cameras using the reference terrain as a constraint in bundle adjustment::

        mkdir -p ba_align_ref
-       /bin/cp -fv ba_alin/run* ba_align_ref
+       /bin/cp -fv ba_align/run* ba_align_ref
        bundle_adjust --skip-matching --num-iterations 5 --force-reuse-match-files   \
          --num-passes 1 --input-adjustments-prefix ba_align/run <images>            \
          --camera-weight 0 --heights-from-dem ref.tif --heights-from-dem-weight 0.1 \
-         -o ba_align_ref/run
+          --heights-from-dem-robust-threshold 10 -o ba_align_ref/run

-After mapprojecting with the newly refined cameras in ``ba_align_ref`` any residual alignment errors should go away.
+After mapprojecting with the newly refined cameras in ``ba_align_ref``, any residual alignment errors should go away.
 The value used for ``--heights-from-dem-weight`` may need some experimentation.
 The reference DEM has vertical error as well, so of this value is too high,